-Multiple Exposure: Catablog of the Prints and Photographs Collection @ the Library of Virginia— is an attempt to bring greater visibility to our prints and photographs holdings, by necessity protected from the literal light of day and, therefore, mistakenly considered inaccessible or sacrosanct by even the most experienced researchers.
+Multiple Exposure: Catablog of the Visual Studies Collection @ the Library of Virginia— is an attempt to bring greater visibility to our prints and photographs holdings, by necessity protected from the literal light of day and, therefore, mistakenly considered inaccessible or sacrosanct by even the most experienced researchers.

 Each blog entry will describe one collection or file, giving a sense of how the items hold together as a collection, historically or aesthetically, and how it relates to other collections.

 Each will include a small visual sampling, the collection’s formal title (ex: “O. L. Schwencke Cigar Box Label Collection”), catalog designation (ex: C1:004), the inclusive dates covered or represented by the collection (ca.1890–1895), and a brief physical description (74 chromolithographs in original bound volume, 6.5 x 10 inches), as well as notes on provenance, arrangement, and related Library resources.